Effects of Clubhead Features

 non-standard lie angle:

-Length; there is a strong interaction with lie angle.
+- Check the strong interaction of club length with lie angle.

-If you intend to achieve the angle by bending the head, check the item
+- If you intend to achieve the angle by bending the head,

 on clubhead materials in this section.